Vintage 2017 :

 Taste: With a clear onset, a great melted tannic structure which will allow it to improve over the years.and a long finish.
 In the mouth, we find hints of fruity aromatics.
 They remind us of crunchy redcurrant berries and jellied blackcurrants.
 The spicy notes (white pepper and pink peppercorns) mixed with the taste of mocha gives it its character and a long finish.

 Food pairing:Excellent with Rossini duck breast fillet with honey and raspberry vinegar.
-For the gourmand, a dark chocolate mousse with red fruits.
+For the gourmets, pair it with a dark chocolate mousse with red fruits, it is worth a try.

 Can be kept upto 12 years.